-The Ninth Circuit concluded that the Carrillo-Lopez district court clearly erred in finding discriminatory intent and reversed dismissal of the indictment.
-See Appx D. In several places in the opinion, the Ninth Circuit discounted evidence of discriminatory animus surrounding the original 1929 criminalization of illegal reentry, holding that the history of the 1929 statute "lacks probative value for determining the motivation of the legislature that enacted the INA": see also Appx D ("[T]he views of an earlier legislature are generally not probative of the intent of a later legislature, particularly when the subsequent legislature has a substantially different composition[.]" (internal quotation marks and citations omitted)); ("[U]nless historical evidence is reasonably contemporaneous with the challenged decision, it has little probative value.") (quoting McCleskey v.
+The government appealed the Nevada decision, and the Ninth Circuit reversed.
+It concluded that the Carrillo-Lopez district court clearly erred in finding discriminatory intent and reversed dismissal of the indictment.
+See Appendix C. In several places in the opinion, the Ninth Circuit discounted evidence of discriminatory animus surrounding the original 1929 criminalization of illegal reentry, holding that the history of the 1929 statute "lacks probative value for determining the motivation of the legislature that enacted the INA": see also Appx C ("[T]he views of an earlier legislature are generally not probative of the intent of a later legislature, particularly when the subsequent legislature has a substantially different composition[.]" (internal quotation marks and citations omitted)); ("[U]nless historical evidence is reasonably contemporaneous with the challenged decision, it has little probative value.") (quoting McCleskey v.
 Kemp, 481 U.S. 279, 298 n.20 (1987)); ("The history of the INA began in 1947[.]").
 And the court, looking only to the 1952 legislature, found insufficient evidence of discriminatory animus to sustain the dismissal.